 Annual Student Notification

-Policy: Students are notified of their FERPA rights in the annual Montreat College catalog.
+Policy: Students are notified of their FERPA rights and procedures for indicating their FERPA release preferences in the annual Montreat College catalog.

 Procedure for Student Inspection/Review of Records